-The monastery of Holy Cross in Vosako is built in a small plateau between the peaks Koutroulis and Mesokofinas of the Talean Mountains, 50km east of Rethymno.
+The monastery of Holy Cross (Timios Stavros) in Vosako is built in a small plateau between the peaks Koutroulis and Mesokofinas of the Talean Mountains, 50km east of Rethymno.
 The monastery can be accessed by car via the village Doxaro and the rough landscape is amazing.
 There is a second road starting from Sisses village.

 The monastery played an important revolutionary role against the Turks, so it was twice destroyed by them.

 - 1195: The first church of the monastery is built, which does not currently exist.

 - 1630: A large monastery is built around the temple.

 - 1646: During the advance of the Turks to Heraklion, they plunder the monasteries of Vosako and Agii Pateres in Kalo Horafi.
 The monks of Agii Pateres Monastery settle in Vosako so as to avoid future attacks.

 - 1673: The fountain of the monastery is constructed.